bdoneq7/exo-solaria-union/README.md

 # Exo Solaria Union

 ## Purpose
-The purpose of the Exo Solaria Union is to build a Global Space Community to advocate for space exploration, give members access to a comprehensive star and planet catalog, star and planet classifications, earthlike planet candidates, searching for alien civilizations, UAP Encounters database, a galactic map, space techonology articles, space companies, and space careers.
+The purpose of the Exo Solaria Union is to build a Global Space Community to advocate for space exploration and give members free access to a comprehensive star and planet catalog, star and planet classifications, earthlike planet candidates, searching for alien civilizations, UAP Encounters database, a galactic map, space techonology articles, space companies, and space careers.

 ## Built With
 * React
-* MongoDB
-* Express
-* Node

 ## Table of Contents
 * [Screenshot](#screenshot)